-Press 《 or 》 to select the Navigation menu.
+Press SEL to select the Navigation app, then press > to enter the Navigation menu.
 If there is no active route, you can resume the last route and turn the voice prompts on/off.

-If there is an active route, press \checkmark to cancel or resume route guidance or turn the voice prompts on or off.
+If there is an active route, press SEL to cancel or resume route guidance or turn the voice prompts on or off.